-- Our top Picks
+- Our Top 3

-While there is no doubting that there are some mighty fine budget-minded metal guitars out there, some players simply prefer models that are a cut above the rest.
-The Jackson Soloist SL7 HT is a finely crafted 7-string model that has landed our choice as the top pick in the category.
-With the classic Jackson double cutaway design, a combination of the right tonewoods and the right pickup choices, a burled top for a unique look that definitely stand out, and – maybe most importantly – that killer reverse pointy headstock (yeah!!), the SL7 is certainly a force to be reckoned with.
+While there is no doubt that there are some exceptional metal guitars out there, some players simply prefer models that are a cut above the rest.
+The Jackson Soloist SL7A MAH HT is a beautifully crafted 7-string model that we named as our top pick in the $1000 and up category.
+With the classic Jackson double cutaway design, great tonewoods, perfectly curated pickups, and a gorgeous ash top, this Jackson definitely stands out.

 Price: Under $500 | Body: Basswood | Body Shape: Arch Top | Color: Black | Neck: Maple (Bolt-on) | Fingerboard: Rosewood | Frets: 24 Jumbo | Nut Width: 42 mm | Scale Length: 25.5inch | Nut Width: 42.85 mm | Neck Pickup: Schecter Diamond Plus | Bridge Pickup: Schecter Diamond Plus Humbucker | Bridge: Tune-O-Matic | Active EQ: N/A | Gig Bag: Not Included | Stock Strings: Ernie Ball Regular Slinky 2221 (.010.046)